 Control measures

-- Rotation of crops, seed treatment and disposal of infected host debris by burning or burying in deep holes eliminates the possibility of early infection from the soil growing in inoculum.
+- Rotation of crops, seed treatment, and disposal of infected host debris by burning or burying in deep holes eliminates the possibility of early infection from the soil growing in the inoculum.

 - The seeds within the shells are sterilized with sulphuric acid.

-- To check secondary spread of disease in the field and sprayed with suitable fungicides is the only remedy.
-The use of Bordeaux mixture has given good results among the fungicides.
+- The only remedy is to check the secondary spread of disease in the field and spray with suitable fungicides.
+The use of the Bordeaux mixture has given good results among the fungicides.

-- The yield of sprays these fungicides has increased as much as 100%.
+- The yield of sprays of these fungicides has increased by as much as 100%.
 Early mature varieties were known to be resistant to disease.

 Disease Cycle of Tikka Disease of Groundnut